If you can’t find the answer to your question below, please contact us by clicking here.

 What activities are in the afternoon sessions?

-Afternoon sessions consist of a less structured format that includes a supervised afternoon fun swim and camp games (swim is optional but most campers do participate).
-The swim is fully supervised by camp staff and pool lifeguards but is subject to availability, ratios and regulations (some locations may not swim every day).
-Some campers may be required to rotate in shifts and/or share swim time.
-Supervised activities for campers choosing not to swim will depend on numbers/makeup of the group not swimming.
-There might not be any soccer played in the afternoons.
-Campers aged 5 to 7 cannot register for afternoon-only sessions, however, they can still register for full days or mornings where available.
-For any swim concerns, see the onsite Supervisor.
-Organized camp games will be played during the balance of the afternoon sessions when they are not swimming.
+Afternoon sessions consist of a less structured format that typically includes an afternoon leisure swim, water-based activities and/or camp games (swim is optional but most campers do participate).
+The swim is fully supervised by camp staff & pool lifeguards but is subject to availability, ratios & regulations (some locations may not swim every day).
+Campers may be required to rotate or share swim time at certain pools.
+Supervised activities for non-swimming campers will depend on the makeup of the group.
+There may not be any soccer played in the afternoons.

 When is lunch time?